 Conducting – Instrumental – Learn fluid beat patterns and expressive skills, view scores from classic literature to contemporary compositions, and experience the perspective from the podium from preparation to performance skills.
 Students will be grouped by their instrument type (winds/brass/percussion or strings).

-Cuban Salsa Dancing – Learn to dance Cuban salsa!
-This class focuses on a partner dance called Rueda de Casino, where two or more pairs dance together in a circle.
+Latin Dance – Learn to dance multiple styles of Latin dance!
+This class focuses on partner dances, where two or more pairs dance together in a circle.
 We will learn solo styling as well with rich influences of Afro-Cuban folkloric and Cuban popular rhythm, culture, and, of course, movement.
 Come ready to shake it!

 Film Scoring and Arranging – Learn the basics of scoring for motion pictures and television including orchestration techniques that are currently being used in the industry.

 Women in Music – A celebration of women in music in a wide array of genres, ranging from art music to rock and blues, composing, conducting, teaching, performing, throughout history with focus on social construction of gendered roles in music.

 History of Hip-Hop – Most people agree that Hip-Hop was born out of the Bronx in the 1970s, but elements of the art form were present much earlier.
 Learn about key cultural events, people, and politics that shaped Hip-Hop over the years and where it is today.

 Hit Songwriting – Whether or not you’ve ever written a song, come learn the basics of crafting lyrics and melodies in a popular-style song.

 Film Music History – Learn about the rich genre of film music and its history from the beginning of films with sound to today!